Mani-21/Anti-Illegal_Logging-Force/README.md

 =>scikit-learn
 =>Tensor-flow
 # Set-up
-1.Download all the files.
+1.Download all the files.\n
-2.Combine folders 001 to 009 and name the folder as dataset.
+2.Combine folders 001 to 009 and name the folder as dataset.\n
-3.A sample wav file for each class has been generated and kept within sample_wav folder for reference.
-4.To visualize the waveform in the form of a plot. python plot_data.py -o "dataset/001 - Dog bark/1-30226-A.ogg" 5.To train and classify, execute main.py as python main.py cnn  // for training CNN python main.py mlp  // for training MLP
+3.A sample wav file for each class has been generated and kept within sample_wav folder for reference.\n 4.To visualize the waveform in the form of a plot. \n python plot_data.py -o "dataset/001 - Dog bark/1-30226-A.ogg"\n 5.To train and classify, execute main.py as\n python main.py cnn  // for training CNN\n python main.py mlp  // for training MLP\n
-6.Once training is done, the trained models are automatically saved in h5 format.
+6.Once training is done, the trained models are automatically saved in h5 format.\n